Dont-Care-Didnt-Ask/S3D_HowTo100M/README.md

 **Note:** I tried using softmax, but similarities might often be small, and probabilities become too close to each other, so for now I output unnormalized cosine similarities.

+**Note 2:** I uniformly sample 32 frames from the whole video in order to be compatible with their training setup.

 ### [instructions from original repo]
 The following code explain how to instantiate S3D Text-Video with the pretrained weights and run inference on some examples.